ohjunseok3089/ohjunseok3089/README.md

 # Dreaming to become an Innovative Developer,

 Hello!
 My name is Junseok Oh, and currently majoring in Computer Science @ Purdue University.
-Usually, throughout my life, I love to create something new, and don't hesitate to learn about things that I feel interesting.
-And this made me to code more creative and efficient at the same time in college, which also make readers to have 'fun' reading and reviewing my code.
+Usually, I love to create something new throughout my life and don't hesitate to learn about things that I feel are interesting.
+And this made my code more creative and efficient at the same time in college, which also made readers have 'fun' reading and reviewing my code.
-I have not enough developing expereinces, but I will stay busy patient learning new concepts and become more reliable and innovative developer.
+I do not have enough development experience, but I will stay busy learning new concepts and becoming a more reliable and innovative developer.

 * * *
 ## Connect & Channel